dgroomes/stackoverflow-look-back/README.md

 * DONE Consider turning `content-script-messaging-proxy.js` into a specific component of the RPC system.
 The genericness of it is becoming more confusing I think.
 This work will include baking in the "procedure target RPC" in the RpcClient and RpcServer classes and also handling it in the content script proxy.
+* DONE Consider how to move the generic RPC code in `extension-entrypoint.js` and the generic RPC code in `web-load-source.js` into the `src/rpc/` directory.
+Ideally, all generic RPC code should live separately from the other code.
+It should be such that the RPC framework is good enough to use by even another project!
+* DONE Get rid of the symlinks.
+It doesn't work on Windows.
+I think I need a build script, like the Firefox build script.
+It be should be pretty easy to make a Windows bat script or maybe Powershell.
+* DONE Embed the "browserDescriptor" into the RPC Framework so that it may use it to instantiate the correct concrete sub-classes of RpcServer and RpcClient.
+Because there are multiple contexts (background, popup, content script, and web page), I think its useful to save the browserDescriptor in storage.
+    * DONE Create an `rpc-background-init.js` file.
+This should have a function to take the browserDescriptor as a parameter and save it to storage with some name like "rpc-browser-descriptor".
+The "rpc-" prefix should be used as a convention to make it clear that this property is owned and operated by the RPC framework and not by the app code.
+There should be another function to instantiate the `BackgroundToContentScriptRpcClient`.
+This would be a "factory" function.
+I assume there will be a Chromium-specific and Firefox-specific versions of this client in the near future.
+        * DONE Create an `rpc-storage.js` file that has functions to get and save the browserDescriptor
+* DONE Send a response from the web page RPC server to the popup client.
+With this feature, it enables the popup to give feedback in the UI, like "Scraping..." and "120 votes scraped so far...".
+There won't be as much a need to open the dev tools anymore to verify if it the tool is working or not.
+    * DONE Implement for Chrome.
+    * DONE Implement for Firefox
+* DONE There is no need to fetch the votes page limit from the web page.
+It can be passed as an argument of the remote procedure call from the background.

 ## Notes